astyd256/runtime2.0/readme.md

 * python-ldap (pip install python-ldap)
 * soappy (pip install soappy)

 Download latest runtime.
-Under Linux-like system may be needed to update settings.py then create required directories and move resources and other files according this settings.
+Under Linux-like systems may be needed to update settings.py then create required directories and move resources and other files according these settings.
+Under Windows all files already laid in proper places and you can just install application and start server.

 There are two executable files in the sources directory:

-* server.py - server executable
+* server.py - main server executable
 * manage.py - auxiliary management utility

-To install and select application you must execute command:
+To install and select application you must user manage.py utility:

-    python manage.py install <location>
+    python manage.py install <application XML file location>
-    python manage.py select <uuid>
+    python manage.py select <application uuid or name>

-More detailed information for actions see below.
+For more detailed information see below.

-## Server
+## Starging runtime server

 To start server just type:

     python server.py

-Configuration are taken from settings.py file, also server supports several command line arguments:
+Configuration can be found in the settings.py file, also server supports several command line arguments:

 * -l, --listen - specify address to listen
 * -p, --port - specify port
 * -a, --applicaiton - specify application to serve

-## Manage
+## Using manage utility

 This utility can be used to perform several maintenance tasks, for example:

-* install/uninstall application
+* install or uninstall application
 * select default application
-* show installed applications and types
+* list available applications and types

 Utility can be used from command line as follow:

-    python manage.py <action> <arguments>...
+    python manage.py *action* *arguments*...

 Also can work in interactive mode - just lunch manage.py without arguments.

 ### Install application

 Action:

-    install <location>
+    install *location*
     install x:\data\promail.xml

-Where "location" is the location of the application XML file.
+Where *location* is the location of the application XML file.

 ### Uninstall application

 Action:

-    uninstall <application name or uuid>
+    uninstall *application name or uuid*
     uninstall promail

 ### Select default application

 Action:

-    select <application name or uuid>
+    select *application name or uuid*
     select promail

 ### List available applications and types